 While Chateau Musar is most famous for its red, it also makes a white and rosé wine of similar stature.
 Now there are others.
 There’s a “second label” red called Hochar Pére et Fils.
 In 2006, Musar brought out an entry-level range of young red, white and rosé wines designed for immediate drinking, called Jeune.

-Serge described it as, “the Cabernet is the skeleton, the Carignan is the flesh and muscles, Cinsault the smooth skin.”
+Serge described it as “the Cabernet is the skeleton; the Carignan is the flesh and muscles, Cinsault the smooth skin.”
 Occasionally he added a little Grenache, Syrah, Mourvèdre or even Merlot to the mix, though what body parts Serge thought those might represent isn’t known.
-Serge Hochar’s winemaking philosophy was to let each wine develop its individual vintage expression over many years, with minimal intervention, ambient yeasts, little sulphur and without any fining or filtering.
+Serge Hochar’s winemaking philosophy was to let each wine develop its vintage expression over many years, with minimal intervention, ambient yeasts, little sulphur, and no fining or filtering.

 Why is Chateau Musar so instantly recognisable despite its variation?
-Technically, it has high levels of Volatile Acidity, or VA, the whiff of nail polish or acetone and a meaty, savoury taste.
+Technically, it has high Volatile Acidity levels, or VA, the whiff of nail polish or acetone and a meaty, savoury taste.
 While most wines will have some measurable VA, it is usually at levels below human perception.
-When present in higher concentrations it usually indicates an unwelcome fault, as in most cases it means that oxygen and bacteria are starting to turn the wine to vinegar.
+When present in higher concentrations, it usually indicates an unwelcome fault, as in most cases, it means that oxygen and bacteria are starting to turn the wine to vinegar.

-Critically in Musar, VA is an essential component, though it seems to have reduced in recent years.
+Musar, VA is an essential component, though it seems to have reduced in recent years.
 Fortunately, Musar also has the body, tannins, fruit concentration and alcohol to cope.
-In fact, Serge Hochar actively encouraged VA, helped by the inevitable oxidation from the need to transport the grapes some thirty miles from his Bekaa Valley vineyards to his winery at Ghazir, near Beirut.
+Serge Hochar actively encouraged VA, helped by the inevitable oxidation from the need to transport the grapes some thirty miles from his Bekaa Valley vineyards to his winery at Ghazir, near Beirut.

 In short, this has always been a controversial wine that polarises critical opinion.
 It’s a Marmite wine, in that you’ll either love it or hate it.
 Serge Hochar’s view was unequivocal; “the harmony of nature is better than anything we could ever create.
 I believe it should be a priority to seek to drink what is ‘true’ rather than what is ‘good.’
-I once produced a wine that was technically perfect, but it lacked the charms of imperfection.”
-Charms there are many, but one thing is sure, you’ll always remember the first time you try it.
+I once produced a technically perfect wine, but it lacked the charms of imperfection.”
+Treats there are many, but one thing is sure, you’ll always remember the first time you try it.